 The importance of not giving up

-It’s so important for youths to have parents and coaches in their lives who encourage them to have fun and practice on their own.
+It’s important for youths to have parents and coaches encouraging them to practice and enjoy the game.

 Be patient with your growth and take it one day at a time.